We will give a formal definition of probability in section 3, but first let’s give some informal examples.

 This means the electoral college calculation is like a generalized random walk, where the step-size is different at every step, and where the coin is lopsided in a different way at each step.

-Figure 81, figure 82, and figure 83 show Gaussian, triangular, and rectangular distributions.
+Figure 85, figure 86, and figure 87 show Gaussian, triangular, and rectangular distributions.
 In each case, the area within ±1 standard deviation of the middle is shaded.
-(Additional examples of Gaussian normal distributions are shown in figure 84.)

 The Gaussian family can also be expressed as an equation.
 When the mean is zero and the standard deviation is unity, we have: